mustafamagdy/ecommerce/backend/tasks.md

 servers with LB
 [x] refactor invoice to generate the qrcode, barcode, and logo

-- OrdeBr api
+- Order api
   [x] can send multiple payments in the same endpoint
     - BUG: if order with customer call failed, a customer will be added anyway, do validation first
     - cancel payment/all payments for order
-- Cash-box operations
+- Cash-register operations
     - Transfer (with recipient approval)
     - Open/Close?
 - Demo account (with reset)
 - Permissions
   [x] call an endpoint with higher permission for 1 time operation
     - login as admin for another tenant (open new private window and pass jwt token)
-    - permission can be scoped on specific data (like one cash box => all invoices to that cash box, or multiple subscriptions => can only manage those)
+    - permission can be scoped on specific data (like one cash register => all invoices to that cash register, or multiple subscriptions => can only manage those)
 - Predefined roles
 - Notification
     - SMS
     - Whatsapp
-- smart enum (specially for subscription types)
+[x] smart enum (specially for subscription types)
 - Pdfs
     - Payment receipt
     - demo watermark
-    - serialize reports to xml
+    - serialize reports to xml (NO NEED, we can store the configuration only - done)
 - Subscriptions
     - ending notification
         - Tenant